 The 2023/2024 school year also introduced the Beyond SST program aimed at bringing more structure, consistency, and accountability to our MTSS efforts.
-The Beyond SST roll-out and subsequent professional training have allowed the school to continue working with teachers on clarifying processes and supports available to students while holding more routine SST meetings, implementing research-based intervention, and monitoring progress.
-Across all programs, we continue to emphasize the importance of participating in local common benchmark assessments to obtain valid growth data and identify students needing tiered support.
+The Beyond SST roll-out and subsequent professional trainings have allowed the school to continue working with teachers on clarifying processes and supports available to students while holding more routine SST meetings, implementing research-based intervention, and monitoring progress.
+Across all programs, we continue to emphasize the importance of participation in local common benchmark assessments in order to obtain valid growth data and identify students in need of tiered support.